 Background Checks for New Volunteers

 If you are on a security crew, handling cash or working with vulnerable parties, you may also require a background check.
-These are completed between 6-7pm at New Volunteer Meetings, and are then forwarded to EPS for processing, as part of the Volunteer Police Information Check Program.
+These will be completed at the Festival Office in June and July (dates to be determined), and are then forwarded to EPS for processing.

-Access, Administration, Airport, Beer Garden (Tix and Bar), Box Office, Family, First Aid, Green Room, Hotel Hospitality, Information, Music & Merch, Nighthawks, Performer Hospitality, Party, Plate, Program Book Sales, Public Gate, Raffle, SASS, Shuttle, All Security Crews
+Access, Administration, Airport, Beer Garden (Tix and Bar), Box Office, Family, Hotel Hospitality, Information, Music & Merch, Performer Hospitality (Green Room & Reception), Party, Plate, Program Book Sales, Public Gate, Raffle, SASS, Shuttle, and All Security Crews.

 You must be placed on a crew before attending any meeting.
 Click here for more info.